-Tried and true peat moss and up and coming coco coir are each natural soil conditioners that can be extremely beneficial for those with sandier soil compositions.
-Each of these products is useful for more evenly distributing heavy clays, assisting water retention, and encouraging healthy microbial populations.
+Tried-and-true peat moss and up-and-coming coco peat (or coir) are each natural soil conditioners that can be extremely beneficial for those with sandier soil compositions.
+Each of these products is useful for evenly distributing heavy clays, assisting water retention, and encouraging healthy microbial populations.

-So, what’s the deal here, which is best for the modern gardener?
+So, which is best for the modern gardener?
 This is quite the loaded question because the truth is that both peat moss and coconut coir can be useful under similar and different circumstances.
+When considering peat moss vs. coco peat, you’ll need to evaluate a few factors.
 Keep reading to learn more about some of the key similarities and differences between these exciting growing mediums.

 Many claim coconut soil to be a particularly sustainable and environmentally friendly product.
 Others, however, disagree with this claim because of the vast amounts of water required to prepare commercial coconut fiber for use in gardening.
 Sustainability aside, coconut soil can be a very useful gardening product with a variety of applications.